stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 closest you will get to a `new` keyword, but we have no need for `delete` or `free`.

 We must know work out what use such a tree is.
 Note that strings can be ordered:
 'bar' < 'foo', 'abba' > 'aardvark'; so-called 'alphabetical order'.
+(Strictly speaking, this is _lexical order_, since human languages are very diverse and have strange rules.)

- Here is a method which inserts nodes in _lexical order_ of the strings:
+Here is a method which inserts nodes in lexical order of the strings.
+We compare the new data to the current node - if it's less, then we try to insert on the left, otherwise try to insert on the right.
+There may be no node on the left, so then `set_left` and so forth.

 ```rust
     fn insert(&mut self, data: &str) {